Murwillumbah

 If the lush tropical grounds of the Tweed Regional Gallery & Margaret Olley Art Centre don’t win you over, then the dynamic program of permanent and touring exhibitions spotlighting regional artists will.
 The space pays homage to one of the country’s most celebrated painters (Margaret grew up in this part of the state), recreating her famous home studio and showcasing a great number of her works.

-Or visit the gallery's annexe at Gallery DownTown, part of Murwillumbah’s M|Arts Precinct for emerging artists, housed in an industrial warehouse replete with shipping containers for pop-up exhibits.
+Visit Murwillumbah’s M|Arts Precinct, a space for emerging artists to create and sell wares in.
+Housed in an industrial warehouse replete with shipping containers for pop-up exhibits, see artists at work, buy an extra special souvenir, and have a coffee at the on-site cafe.
 Before you leave, pick up a self-guided walking map detailing the town’s impressive collection of Art Deco buildings.
-Meanwhile, Lundberg Gallery opened its doors in May 2022 and is now showing a yearly selection of contemporary exhibitions.

 M|Arts Precinct - Credit: Mitchell Schultz, ZASK Pty Ltd

 The volcanic soil of the region nurtures bountiful produce, which you can sample at the weekly Murwillumbah Farmers' Market (held every Wednesday).
-Stallkeepers here sell everything from organic eggs to freshly baked sourdough, olive oil to seasonal fruit and vegetables.
+Stall keepers here sell everything from organic eggs to freshly baked sourdough, olive oil to seasonal fruit and vegetables.
 Things get busy at the Makers and Finders Market, held in leafy Knox Park on the third Saturday of the month.
 Food abounds, alongside stalls laden with handmade jewellery, ceramics, art and fashion, with live entertainment on the side.

 Every November, night rodeos, fireworks, agricultural displays and rides for the kids consume the town, at the Murwillumbah Show, which spotlights and celebrates the traditions that make country Australia so vibrant.